-Autosomal dominant dopa-responsive dystonia (DYT5a) is a rare neurometabolic disorder characterized by childhood-onset dystonia that shows a dramatic and sustained response to low doses of levodopa and that may be associated with parkinsonism at an older age.
+Autosomal dominant dopa-responsive dystonia (DYT5a) is a rare neurometabolic disorder characterized by childhood-onset dystonia that shows a dramatic and sustained response to low doses of levodopa (L-dopa) and that may be associated with parkinsonism at an older age.

 The estimated European prevalence of dopa-responsive dystonia (DRD; see this term) ranges from 1/1,000,000-1/200,000.
 DYT5a occurs more frequently than autosomal recessive DRD (DYT5b; see this term).

-Onset usually occurs in childhood (average age 6 years), and women are 2-4 times more likely to suffer from this disease than men.
+Onset usually occurs in childhood (average age 6 years), and females are 2-4 times more likely to suffer from this disease than males.
 At onset, DYT5a is typically characterized by lower limb dystonia, most commonly with flexion-inversion of the foot (equinovarus posture) resulting in gait disturbances (that can result in stumbling and falling) with diurnal fluctuations, with symptoms worsening in the evening and improving after sleep.
 Physical exercise may also aggravate the symptoms.
 Rarely, arm dystonia, postural tremor of the hands, slowness of movements (bradykinesia) or cervical dystonia are presenting symptoms.
 In many patients, brisk deep-tendon reflexes and/or dystonic extension of the big toe (striatal toe) are obvious at examination.
 The disease usually progresses to generalized dystonia, and some patients, especially those with onset in adolescence or adulthood, also develop parkinsonism (manifesting with bradykinesia, rigidity and mainly postural tremor).
 There is no effect on cognitive or intellectual functioning.
-Men and women with a later disease onset have a milder phenotype.
+Patients with a later disease onset have a milder phenotype.
 In rare cases depression, anxiety, sleep disturbances and obsessive-compulsive disorder have been reported.
 Without treatment, adults may suffer from limb contractures.

 DYT5a is caused by mutations in the GCH1 gene (14q22.1-q22.2), encoding the enzyme GTP cyclohydrolase 1 (GTPCH1).
 This enzyme is essential in the biosyntheisis of tetrahydrobiopterin (the essential co-factor for tyrosine hydroxylase), which is the rate-limiting enzyme in the biosynthesis of dopamine.